Ancient Wisdon for Modern Living

 Vata is the energy of Ether and Air

 Movement and impulse, creativity and connection.
-It governs breathing, the pulsation of the heart, muscle movement in general, the nervous system, sensory perception, communication, and our capacity to experience flexibility, joy, and expansive consciousness.
+It governs breathe, heartbeat, movement, the nervous system, sensory perception, communication, our capacity for joy and expansive consciousness.

 Pitta is the energy of Fire and Water